 What is the process to nominate a leader?

-Nominations should be submitted online here with the candidate’s resume or CV.
-Selection of the fellows, and a formal announcement, will take place no later than Friday, May 26, 2017.
+Nominations submitted online here with the candidate’s resume or CV.
+Selection and notification of 2017 fellows will take place in May 2017 and a formal public announcement will follow in July 2017.